seahorse-ai-ryan/brush/docs/getting-started/developer-guide.md

 ## 2.2.4.
 Running Tests & Coverage

-*(Note: This section describes how to run tests.
-Determining the exact scope and limitations of test coverage requires deeper code analysis or code coverage tooling.)*
+The project includes a suite of unit tests primarily focused on core algorithms and GPU kernels.

-*   **Run the full test suite:** To execute all tests across the workspace, run the following command from the root directory:
+*   **Run the test suite:** To execute all tests across the workspace, run the following command from the root directory:
     ```bash
     cargo test --workspace
     ```
+*   **Test Coverage Scope:**
+    *   Tests primarily cover functionalities within `brush-prefix-sum`, `brush-sort`, `brush-render`, and `brush-train`.
+    *   Coverage for application-level logic (`brush-app`, `brush-cli`), UI (`brush-ui`), and dataset loading (`brush-dataset`) appears limited based on the test output.
+    *   There are currently no integration tests exercising the full application flow.
-*   **Specific Setup:** Based on the dependencies, most tests should run without special setup, assuming the general development environment is configured correctly.
-Some integration tests, if present, might have specific requirements not immediately apparent.
+*   **Special Setup:** Tests generally run without special setup, assuming the development environment (including GPU drivers) is correctly configured.

 ## 2.2.5.
 Contribution Guidelines